littleraskol/Sprint-And-Dash-Redux/README.txt

 -Settings can now be changed in game using Generic Mod Config Menu.

 v2.0.1 (9/15/20)
--Fixed but with interval system that prevented proper continuity of sprint buff and activation of winded system.
+-Fixed bug with interval system that prevented proper continuity of sprint buff and activation of winded system.
 -Also fixed issue that allowed briefly being able to sprint even when stamina was under the min req.

 v2.0.0 (09/13/20)